 - Paternity: For unmarried parents, there may be complications regarding custody, parenting time, child support and possibly division of property.
 We can help you explore your options.

 - Mediation: Our firm attempts to resolve all legal issues as amicably and efficiently as possible.
 We recognize that some clients may benefit from mediation, which allows the parties to keep more control of the outcome and not have the Court decide the issues for them.
-Two of our attorneys are court-approved mediators and have great experience settling disputes in all areas of family law.
+Our firm has attorneys that are court-approved mediators and have great experience settling disputes in all areas of family law.